-2023/24 Priorities

-Priority Why this is important Strategy Actively collaborate and participate in the newly formed State Interagency Hoarding and Squalor group.
-Actively collaborate and participate in the newly formed State Interagency Hoarding and Squalor group (SAHSN).
-This is a consultative forum that combines to the North, East, West and South Hoarding and Squalor groups, aiming address hoarding and squalor across the state through an interagency approach.
-EHA will facilitate meetings once every year and will continue to support the group and assist in advocating for more effective resolutions, development, review and distribution of hoarding and squalor legislation, guidelines and procedures.
-1.1 Develop educational material to be communicated to swimming pool operators.
-Develop and provide education material to assist pool operators to respond to bodily fluid release incidences.
-Increase awareness in maintaining pool water quality to minimise the risk of contracting certain infectious diseases.
-1.2 Continue to provide feedback to SA Health on the review of Public Health Regulations review as required.
+Pı riority Why this is important Strategy 1.
+Continue to actively collaborate and participate in the newly formed State Interagency Hoarding and Squalor group.
+A consultative forum that combines the North, East, West and South Hoarding and squalor groups, will aim to address hoarding and squalor across the state through an interagency approach.
+EHA will continue to facilitate meetings once every year and will continue to support the group and assist in advocating for more effective resolutions, development, review and distribution of hoarding and squalor legislation, guidelines and procedures.
+1.1 2.
+Develop educational material with key community public health messages.
+Key 'community public health focus messages" assist the community in being informed in relation to relevant public health issues.
+The messages will be promoted throughout the year via EHA's website and through our Constituent Councils various social media platforms.
+Themes include: Maintaining your swimming pool within your home.
+Minimising the risk of Legionella infection at home.
+1.1 1.2

+Maintaining your garden to prevent the attraction and harborage of vermin.
+3. Continue to provide feedback to SA Health on the review of Public Health Regulations review as required.
 EHA's key responsibility is to administer the Public Health Act and its associated Regulations.
 Providing feedback to the review of the Regulations enables EHA to address what is working well and areas of change to enable these legislative tools to be effective to ensure residents are provided with a safe and healthy lifestyle.
-1.1 4.
-Promote and educate safe Personal Investigate the potential to educate students in relation to risks associated 1.1 Care and Body Art practices within local schools.
+1.1

-- Implement the elements of the Regional Public Health Plan 'Better Living, Better Health' as they apply to EHA. - Comply with all relevant legislation and reporting requirements in undertaking assessments and investigating complaints to ensure appropriate standards are met in regulated premises: - o Public swimming pools and spas - o Cooling towers and warm water systems - o Personal care and body art - o Onsite wastewater management systems - Respond to or coordinate multi-agency responses to public health enquiries and complaints within the built environment that give rise to public health risk. - Provide information, advice and resources to households and businesses to assist with the management of public health risks.

-- Contribute to and promote interagency management of residents impacted by hoarding and squalor. - Develop, maintain, and distribute a comprehensive range of health education and promotion material to educate the community and promote good public health. - Assess applications under the Supported Residential Facilities legislation and undertake inspections and investigations to ensure residents receive an appropriate level of care. - Liaise with Constituent Councils and Eastern Adelaide Zone Emergency Management Committee to ensure integration of emergency management arrangements. - Provide public and environmental health information to the community and businesses during emergencies to minimise public health consequences of emergency events.
+- Implement the elements of the Regional Public Health Plan 'Better Living, Better Health' as they apply to EHA. - Comply with all relevant legislation and reporting requirements in undertaking assessments and investigating complaints to ensure appropriate standards are met in regulated premises: - o Public swimming pools and spas - Cooling towers and warm water systems - o Personal care and body art - Onsite wastewater management systems - Respond to or coordinate multi-agency responses to public health enquiries and complaints within the built environment that give rise to public health risk. - Provide information, advice and resources to households and businesses to assist with the management of public health risks. - Contribute to and promote interagency management of residents impacted by hoarding and squalor. - Develop, maintain, and distribute a comprehensive range of health education and promotion material to educate the community and promote good public health and also in particular areas of focus identified by SA Health. - Assess applications under the Supported Residential Facilities legislation and undertake inspections and investigations to ensure residents receive an appropriate level of care. - Liaise with Constituent Councils and Eastern Adelaide Zone Emergency Management Committee to ensure integration of emergency management arrangements. - Provide public and environmental health information to the community and businesses during emergencies to minimise public health consequences of emergency events.

-We will know that we are on track to achieve our strategic objectives if we are meeting these Key Performance Indicators.
+We will know that we are on track to achieve our strategic objectives if we meet these Key Performance Indicators.